sabrina-fs/flask-oauth-idp/README.md

 > The information covered in this section should cover everything needed to set up the integration through the Admin.
 Also note that the field names specified in the "Key/field names for integrations" section match the defaults suggested by the setup UI at the time of writing.

-### Identity provider
+## Specifications

-The application exposes three endpoints corresponding to each step in the OAuth flow, as per the VTEX documentations above.
+The application exposes three endpoints corresponding to each step in the OAuth flow.

 The provider operates on a SQLite database containing two tables: `clients` and `users`, that store all required data.
 An example database is provided with a default client and user already set up accordingly.